US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

 If you can't find an answer in the knowledgebase, live chat is available on the website.

-Still, we can't argue with the speed of IPVanish here; we were talking to an agent almost immediately, they got straight to the point (no messing around asking for account details or anything else), asked relevant questions and made suggestions very quickly.
 That's a great performance, and a major improvement on the 'send an email and wait' approach of some other services (although if you're happy to send an email, IPVanish supports that, too).

 IPVanish boasts reliable WireGuard performance, highly configurable apps and speedy live chat support to help keep everything running smoothly.
 But issues with usability and a scattering of smaller glitches mean IPVanish can't quite match the best VPN providers.